How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift

 In principle, if sufficiently precise and comprehensive scattering data are available, the extraction of resonance parameters should exhibit only weak model dependence, namely, the information extracted from different reasonable models should be consistent.
 However, due to the limited experimental data and the sensitivity to the parametrization form of the potential function, substantial theoretical uncertainties still remain in practical calculations.
 Therefore, the development of model-independent methods for extracting resonance properties from scattering data remains an active research direction in hadron spectroscopy.
-The present work is also based on this goal in using scattering data although some model approximation is involved, we combines the constituent quark model with hadronic level inverse scattering methods~\cite{Li:2022aru} to investigate the properties of the $\rho$ meson.
+Following this goal, while keeping the model approximations required in the present analysis, we combine the constituent quark model with the hadronic-level inverse-scattering method of Ref.~\cite{Li:2022aru} to study the $\rho$ meson.

 Our approach contains the following key steps.
 First, we adopt the chiral quark model (ChQM), which contains the confinement potential, one-gluon exchange, and meson-exchange terms derived from chiral effective field theory.
 The model parameters are determined by fitting the ground-state pseudoscalar mesons, vector mesons, and some narrow $P$-wave mesons.
-Meanwhile, the $\rho$, $K^*$, and $D^*$ are not included in the fit, because their masses can be affected by the coupling to the corresponding OZI-allowed two-pseudoscalar channels.
-In this way, the model parameters are mainly constrained by states for which such channel-coupling effects are less prominent.
+Meanwhile, the $\rho$, $K^*$, and $D^*$ are not included in the fit, because their masses can be affected by the coupling to the corresponding Okubo-Zweig-Iizuka-allowed two-pseudoscalar channels.
+In this way, the model parameters are mainly constrained by states for which such coupled-channel effects are less prominent.